smithg09/easyevent-graphql/README.md

 ```
 ## Build

-Run `npm run build ` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run heroku-postbuild ` to build the project and deploy to heroku

 ## Understand your workspace